Organization of Section Leadership

 The Section’s Webinar Chairs are appointed by the Chair-Elect, similar to how Committee leaders are appointed.

-Section Liaisons, Fellows, and Section Delegates to the House of Delegates
+Liaisons, Fellows, & Delegates to the House of Delegates

 What are the Section liaison positions?